asvspoof-challenge/2021/LA/Baseline-LFCC-LCNN/README.md

 ```

-* Train a new model using the toy database train-dev set (a tiny part of the ASVspoof2019 LA task)
+* Train a new model using the toy database train-dev set

 ```
 $: cd project
 $: bash 00_download.sh
 $: bash 02_toy_example.sh
 ```

+Pre-trained models for LA and DF taskes were trained using ASVspoof2019 LA training set.

+Pre-trained model for PA task was trained using ASVspoof2019 PA training set.

 After playing with the toy dataset, you will be faimilar with the process to evaluate trials and train a new model.